fl0wc0ntr0l/create_thehive_alert/readme.md

+# NO LONGER SUPPORTED
+This project is no longer supported.
+I do not use theHive as my primary incident response platform anymore.
+This code is provided for the community that does.
+I cannot make any guarantees as to whether this will work for your version of Splunk or theHive.
+What I can tell you is that this was working on theHive 2.13.2 and Splunk 6.5.1 *in my environment* and that is all I cared about.
+Please do not raise issues or ask for a wiki.
+You will not get them from me.

+This app can be found in Splunkbase here: https://splunkbase.splunk.com/app/3642/

 # Create theHive Alert
 A package designed to enable creating alerts in theHive, a popular open-source incident response platform, as an Alert Action from Splunk.
 Simply drop in the package and configure your theHive alerts on a per-alert basis in Splunk.